Charles III, Prince of Monaco

 In 1841, when Charles’ father Florestan became Prince of Monaco upon the death of his unmarried brother Honoré V, neither 56-year-old Florestan nor his son 23-year-old son and heir Charles had ever been to Monaco.
 Florestan was ill-prepared to assume the role of Sovereign Prince.
 During his reign, the real power lay in the hands of his intelligent and capable wife Maria Caroline.

-By 1842, Charles was disturbed by his mother’s takeover of Monaco.
-He realized that his father was content with the situation and would not intervene.
+By 1842, Charles was disturbed by his mother’s takeover of Monaco but realized his father was content with the situation and would not intervene.
 Charles wrote a stern letter to his mother criticizing her actions and threatening to request the Kingdom of Sardinia (Monaco was still a protectorate of the Kingdom of Sardinia) to force his father Florestan to abdicate in his favor.
 Maria Carolina replied with a scathing letter.
 Charles did make a request to Sardinia that was squelched by his mother.
 Charles and his mother Maria Carolina came to an understanding.
 For the rest of Florestan’s reign, Maria Caroline ruled Monaco with an iron fist because her indecisive and politically disinclined husband left all affairs of state to her.

 Antoinette de Mérode, Princess of Monaco; Credit – https://www.historyofroyalwomen.com/